-1. Relate foods with specific energy nutrients
+1. Match foods with specific energy nutrients;

 3. Discuss digestion, absorption, transport and metabolism of energy nutrients by human beings;

 4. Explain the role of macronutrients in maintaining normal body metabolism and functions as well as in the prevention and treatment of chronic diseases;

 5. Apply their knowledge of biochemistry, physiology and other sciences to the principles of nutrition with special emphasis on macronutrients (carbohydrates, fats, proteins, alcohol, and energy).

 Biochemistry, food sources, digestion, metabolism and role in health and disease of carbohydrates, fat and protein.